Get Started

 DTE of adjusted estimator with simple confidence band

 Confidence bands can be computed in different ways.
-In the following code, we use moment method to calculate the confidence band.
+In the following code, moment condition is used to calculate the confidence band.

 dte, lower_bound, upper_bound = estimator.predict_dte(target_treatment_arm=1, control_treatment_arm=0, locations=locations, variance_type="moment")